Reading Music when You Play the Fiddle

 In traditional violin pedagogy reading music is taught right along with learning to play the violin.
 Books like Tune a Day, String Builder, and All for Strings show the open strings on the music staff first.
 They have the student play these open strings while looking at the chart for when to change from one string to another and for how many times to play each note.

 When I began teaching fiddle I chose to avoid the difficulties inherent in teaching two difficult concepts at the same time.
-Instead I adopted the fiddle tablature, (fiddle tab), concept from Andy Kaufmann’s Beginning Old Time Fiddle.
+Instead I adopted the fiddle tablature, (fiddle tab), concept from Alan Kaufman’s Beginning Old Time Fiddle.
 My big change on that method of tab notation was to allow the basic four note scale from the open string determine the default correlation between finger numbers and finger placement.

 I do teach music reading.
 It just comes a bit later, after the student has learned to play almost to the intermediate level.
 For that purpose I like to use the Suzuki book along with my Suzuki tabs.
 I used to use Beginning Old Time Fiddle, because it had both tab and music notation together.
 Maybe I changed because so many students already had the Suzuki book.

 I let the student get started with the Suzuki pieces in tab format.
 Then, put both on the stand and play first the tab, then the music notation. before long they are not needing the tab very much.
 And by the time they are at the end of book one, they are reading music notation.

 I also coach them in how to think about music reading.
 My hit is this: we need to be able to see the note head, the dot on the staff, and immediately translate that to a certain finger playing a certain string.
 There is no decoding the note to what its name is first.
 That’s not how music reading works.
 You see the note, you play the note.
 No delay.
 It’s immediate.